Jirau Dam: Social

 The most frequent objection is that the dam builders failed to adequately consult with indigenous peoples, as required by law.
 The Brazilian government indigenous protection foundation FUNAI predicts that there may be un-contacted indigenous populations in the region that will be affected by the Madeira complex.
 Most of the affected populations are nearest to the Jirau dam.
-The threat to uncontacted Indians has motivated both internal and external criticism of GDF Suez, the contractor responsible for building the Jirau dam.
+The threat to uncontacted Indians has motivated both internal and external criticism of ESBR, the contractor responsible for building the Jirau dam.
 A coalition of non-governmental organizations called for dam construction to be halted, and questions were raised during annual meeting of GDF Suez.
+After more than 10 years in operation, no one single Indian tribe was found in the region impacted by Jirau dam.

 Moreover, federal prosecutors are suing ESBR (Energia Sustentável do Brasil), the company responsible for the dam, the Brazilian Institute of Environment (IBAMA) and the Brazilian Development Bank (BNDES) for the non-accomplishment of some of the conditions previewed by the environmental license and for the indemnification for losses on the traditional fishers' revenues.